Iowa State University Cyclone Marching Band: Directors

 The marching band was originally under the instruction of the director of bands at Iowa State, but since 1972 has been under the direction of the Associate Director of bands and the Assistant Director of bands.
 The directors are responsible for organizing the band, auditioning new members, selecting and leading the student staff and leadership, making travel arrangements, writing or commissioning marching drill, selecting music, running rehearsals, directing the basketball pep bands, and communicating with the Athletic Director and university.
 The current director of the ISUCF'V'MB is Christian Carichner.
+The current director of State Storm is Javan Shields.

 Student staff

-Five student staff members are annually selected through an application/interview process from the current membership of the ISUCF'V'MB.
+Six student staff members are annually selected through an application/interview process from the current membership of the ISUCF'V'MB.
 These students are usually senior members with past experience in administration and have marching band experience.
 They assist the directors with band logistics and help the band's librarians with the copying and distribution of music.
 Staff members assist the directors and drum majors during practices in improving marching technique and discipline.
 Staff members with conducting experience help the drum majors lead the band to provide better coverage on the field or in the stands.